kiril-ibm/actor-google-search-scraper/README.md

 ]
 ```

-When using tabular format such as `csv` or `xls`,
-you'll get a table where each row contains just one organic result.
-For more details about exporting and formatting the dataset records,
-please see the documentation of the [Get dataset items](https://apify.com/docs/api/v2#/reference/datasets/item-collection/get-items) API endpoint.
+When using tabular format such as `csv` or `xls`, you'll get a table where each row contains just one organic result.
+For more details about exporting and formatting the dataset records, please see the documentation of the [Get dataset items](https://apify.com/docs/api/v2#/reference/datasets/item-collection/get-items) API endpoint.

 ## Tips and tricks

-Crawling the second and further result pages might be slower than the first page.
+* Crawling the second and further result pages might be slower than the first page.
-If you need to scrape a lot of results for a single query,
-then you can greatly improve the speed of the crawl by setting
-**Results per page** (`resultsPerPage`) to 100,
-instead of crawling 10 pages each with 10 results.
+* If you need to scrape a lot of results for a single query, then you can greatly improve the speed of the crawl by setting **Results per page** (`resultsPerPage`) to 100, instead of crawling 10 pages each with 10 results.

 ## Changelog
-Google Search Results Scraper is under active development.
-We are introducing new features and fixing bugs.
-Very often we have to hotfix the extractor when Google changes the page layout.
+Google Search Results Scraper is under active development and we regularly introduce new features and fix bugs.
+We also often have to hotfix the extractor when Google changes the page layout.
 Check our [Changelog](https://github.com/apify/actor-google-search-scraper/blob/master/CHANGELOG.md) for recent updates.